gitpeck/abhilashasaroj/research.md

 - **Saroj, A.**, A. Guin, & M. Hunter.
 Deep LSTM Recurrent Neural Networks for Arterial Traffic Volume Data Imputation.
 2020. *(under review)*
 - **Saroj, A.**, S. Roy, A. Guin, & M. Hunter.Impact of Connected Corridor Volume Data Imputations on Digital Twin Performance Measures.
 2020. *(in preparation)*
 - **Saroj, A.**, S. Roy, A. Guin, & M. Hunter.
 A Connected Corridor Real-Time Data-Driven Traffic Simulation Model – Digital Twin.
 2020. *(in preparation)*
 - **Saroj, A.**, A. Guin, & M. Hunter.
-Long Short-Tern Memory Traffic Volume Imputation Model to Drive Connected Corridor Simulation.
+Long Short-Term Memory Traffic Volume Imputation Model to Drive Connected Corridor Simulation.
 2020. *(in preparation)*
 - **Saroj, A.**, N. Choudhary, H. Kim, A. Guin, M. Rodgers, & M. Hunter.
 Measuring Operational Effectiveness of the Do Not Block the Box Campaigns. *(in preparation)*

 ### Technical Reports